Pete-s-Lab/ckpt2r/README.md

                                   remove_NAs = TRUE,
                                   verbose = TRUE)
 # if verbose = TRUE, this returns warning message with info on which landmarks were removed.
-# In our case, several landmarks were missing in at least one of the specimens and were
+# In our case, six landmarks were missing in at least one of the specimens and were
 # thus removed.
+# Of course, you can also load all landmarks and filter them yourself instead letting
+# ckpt2r to it for more control.

 # get all landmarks that are still present in the dataset
 LMs_present <- unique(sub("_[^_]+$", "", colnames(array_2D)))